 According to the Royal website: “In 1992, the Queen volunteered to pay income tax and capital gains tax, and since 1993 her personal income has been taxable as for any other taxpayer.
 The Queen has always been subject to Value Added Tax and pays local rates on a voluntary basis.”

-Although the Duchy is tax-exempt, Prince Charles voluntarily pays income tax on it at the highest rate.
+Although the Duchy is tax-exempt, Prince William voluntarily pays income tax on it at the highest rate.

-Despite her life of luxury, the Queen is not the richest person in Britain
+Despite his life of luxury, the King is not the richest person in Britain

-In 2016, the Sunday Times estimated the Queen’s net worth to be $442.92 million (£340 million).
+In 2022, Yahoo estimated the King’s net worth to be $600 million (£612 million).
 This is quite a modest amount when you compare it to the value of other individuals.

 As reported by CNN in 2016: “Liliane Bettencourt, owner of 33% of L’Oreal (LRLCF) and the world’s richest woman, is worth $40 billion, according to Forbes.